Jana-Marie/Enlightened-Otter/README.md

 ### Current state:

 HW is flashable, both bosst converter work properly up to a current of ~250mA, current regulation works on both boost converters (+-0.5-1.5mA), RT9466 seems to do its job, does not work properly on batteries (5V gate driver power supply is missing, need to fix OTG), LED outputs and Touch inputs work, FLT_1 is always on
-Advanced User interface is also working, current and color can be set via touch input
+Advanced User interface is also working, current and color can be set via touch input.
+Soft on/off works fine.

 HW regulates after boot while main loop is basically empty \o/